 In order to make sure your working environment is a safe and healthy environment, you can purchase the DSA training course.
 On purchase, you also receive free online risk assessment forms as extra support.

 In this section we provide an explanation on Display Screen Equipment, which highlights what is classified as visual display units.

-Who is classed as a DSE User?
+Who can be identified as a DSE User.

 In this section we explain the responsibilities of employers and employees involving Display Screen Equipment.
 (Which are required by law)

 This section shows how to identify the risks of working with visual display units.

 In this section we express the health risks that can occur through the use of Display Screen Equipment and how they can be prevented.

 This section provides an overview on how bad posture can lead to serious injury and how the correct posture can help you in day-to-day life